IAmTheMitchell/current-cost-web-monitor/README.md

 # current-cost-web-monitor
-Web interface for the Current Cost EnviR energy monitoring system
+Web interface for the Current Cost EnviR energy monitoring system.

 This is a simple website and script created to interpret and display the current temperature and power usage of your home.